10 Old Movies That Changed Laws and Regulations

-There were few safety regulations protecting actors at the time.
-When the time came to film the flood scene, cameraman Hal Mohr refused to be a part of it, as he told both Curtiz and the executives it was too dangerous for the extras.
+There were few safety regulations protecting actors and movie extras at the time.
+When the time came to film the flood scene, cameraman Hal Mohr refused to be a part of it, as he told both Curtiz and the executives it was too dangerous.
 When they disregarded his concerns, he quit the film.

 Curtiz suffered no consequences for his negligent actions, nor did he provide compensation for any of those people or their next of kin.
 Thankfully, within a year, stunt safety regulations were written and implemented to prevent such a tragedy from occurring again.